0ss/cXSS/README.md

 the script expect a file to read from.
 Add the links you want to test on the file each link in seperater line. for example

 https://example.com/file?description=helloworld

 https://google.com/xss?vulnerableparameter=hmmm

+and it is going to replace each parameter with XSS payload. if It is reflected on the response, it will print vulnerable.